-Instrumentation that will be utilized to implement the SAWM strategy includes drywell pressure, suppression pool level and SAWA flow.
-Except for SAWA flow, SAWM instruments are initially powered by station batteries and then by the FLEX (EA-12-049) generator, which is placed inservice prior to core breach.
-The diesel generator will provide power throughout the sustained operation period (7 days).
-SAWA flow is self-powered from the diesel pump internal battery.
+Instrumentation that will be utilized to implement the SAWM strategy includes drywell pressure, suppression pool level, and SAWA flow.
+The OIP states that modifications are planned such that these indications will be initially powered by station batteries and then by the FLEX (EA-12-049) generator.
+The diesel generator (DG) will provide power throughout the sustained operation period (7 days).